 "You still haven't even given me that xanny yet..."

-"And I can't, in good conscious, let you have it in your current state.
+"And I can't, in good conscience, let you have it in your current state.
 Now, no changing the subject!
 First there was…?"

 "Serge," King said with a frown.
 "Mister 'Je t'aimerai toujours, Cécile!'
 'J'ai te verrai en America!'"

 "Ahh, young love," Mary grinned.
-Her expression instantly changed when she asked, "Didn't he break up with you over text?"
+Her expression instantly changed when she said, "To think he broke up with you over text."

 "Yep," King answered.
 "Right after I moved in with Maddy and Gary."

 "You're not still pressed over it, are you?"

 "Of course not!
 I just wish I hadn't been stupid enough to have sex with him.
 'Love' or not, I should have waited."